NAMTeam/Network-Addon-Mod/README.md

       ├── NetworkAddonMod_TurningLanes_Avenues_Plugin_INRULs.dat
       └── NetworkAddonMod_Lite_INRULs.dat

+or

+    ┐ Controller/
+    └─┐ Bridge Controller/
+      └── NetworkAddonMod_Bridge_Controller.dat

-A script is provided to compile a full set of INRULs for release.
-Run it from the project root with:
+Scripts are provided to compile a full set of INRULs and bridge controller for release.
+Run them from the project root with:

     ./src/scripts/compile-release-inruls.sh

+    ./src/scripts/compile-release-bridge-controller.sh

-The compiled INRUL files are located at `./target/controllers/`.
+The compiled files are located at `./target/controllers/`.

 ### Compiling Metarules